SySS-Research/picoglitcher-lpc1343/README.md

 ![Voltage Glitching with the Pico Glitcher and Findus](images/picoglitcher_and_findus_video.jpg)

+## Blog article

+There is also a [SySS Tech Blog article](https://blog.syss.com/posts/voltage-glitching-with-picoglitcher-and-findus/) about this sample voltage glitching attack with [Pico Glitcher](https://mkesenheimer.github.io/blog/pico-glitcher-v2.html) and [findus](https://fault-injection-library.readthedocs.io/).

 ## Disclaimer

 Use at your own risk.
 Do not use without full consent of everyone involved.